daviflorencio212-rgb/metropoles-TIGRIN/README.md

 	local hum = char:FindFirstChildOfClass("Humanoid")
 	if not hum or hum.Health <= 0 then return false end local plr = Players:GetPlayerFromCharacter(char)
-	if not plr then return false end if sameTeam(plr) then return false end
+	if not plr or sameTeam(plr) then return false end return true end
-	return true
-end